Lewiscowles1986/WordPressSVGPlugin/src/readme.txt

 == Installation ==
 Download and extract the zip file or clone this repo to your WordPress plugins directory.

+After an upgrade to 2.x it may be necessary to download and re-upload your SVG media files so that the grid works.
+This is because we now use simple XML to retrieve the width & height of the SVG.

 == Changelog ==
+= 2.0.0 =
+* Added filter to deduce dimensions (if present) from regular SVG uploads

 = 1.9.1 =
 * Added filter to deduce dimensions (if present) from regular SVG uploads